vimmuyengwa/tswd-portfolio-vimbaiM/final-project-part-one.md

 Created using SlideEgg template

 1. Educate on cloud.
 Brief history and What it is.
 Use Iphone analogy of cloud storage

 a.
-Increase accessibility
+Increase accessibility to audience through education
 b.
-Cloud Benefits: Power to Innovate.
-Ability to Pay as you Go.
-Cloud and Sustainability
+Cloud Benefits Examples: Power to Innovate, Ability to Pay as you Go, Cloud and Sustainability

 3. The FinOps Problem and Solution
 a.
 Rampant cloud costs
 b.
 Organizations practicing Finops/ Those planning on establishing a CCOE
 c.
 Optimization and its benefits

 4. My Expertise (Certifications, Coursework, Work Experience)
 5. Close out with Unique Experience/Career Journey (From Sociology -> Technology)
-6. Call To Action
+5. Call To Action

 ## Initial sketches